 Before the introduction of rubella vaccination, more than 80% of adults had evidence of previous exposure to rubella.
 A vaccination programme targeting girls and non-immune women of childbearing age was introduced in the UK in 1970 which reduced the number of CRS births and terminations.
 In 1988, the Measles Mumps Rubella (MMR) vaccine was introduced for both boys and girls and further decreased cases of rubella to near elimination levels (Figure 1).

-No laboratory confirmed rubella cases were reported to HPS between 1 January and 31 March 2019.
-The reported case of laboratory confirmed rubella was in 2017.
+No laboratory confirmed rubella cases were reported to us between 1 January and 30 June 2019.
+The last reported case of laboratory confirmed rubella was in 2017.

 Congenital rubella surveillance